dubfib/guild-chat/README.md

 ![image](https://user-images.githubusercontent.com/81378985/176059204-f29555ad-cb22-4f56-9622-5265909400ec.png)

 ## 🌸 Contributing
+Note: This program is made on NodeJS!

+To modify the code install the code directly from the main branch, not from the releases.
+Extract the files from that .zip file
+Then in a terminal run `npm install`
+To run the program use `node src/index.js`

 You must have tested the program and have built it on https://npmjs.com/package/pkg, it is what we use to compile it.
 Then submit a pull request on github with the changes you have made.